- Chartered Accountant Course after 12th & Graduation

 IPCC Passing Criteria -

 So, guys, after looking into the academic details.
-Let’s look at the passing criteria in short.
+Let’s look after the passing criteria in short.

 Total 50% marks, and 40 marks in each paper of 100 marks.